undergroundwires/CEH-in-bullet-points/chapters/08-sniffing/sniffing-tools.md

 - 📝 On Windows a driver is required:
   - `npcap`: Driver from Nmap developers
   - `WinPcap`: Discontinued driver
-  - [AirPcap](https://support.riverbed.com/content/support/software/steelcentral-npm/airpcap.html): Obselete, propriety USB dongle used when there was no open-source Windows driver
+  - [AirPcap](https://support.riverbed.com/content/support/software/steelcentral-npm/airpcap.html): Obsolete, propriety USB dongle used when there was no open-source Windows driver

 ### Wireshark non-root installation